Skip to additional navigation Skip to content

 The UK Government introduced a requirement in 2023 for voters to show photo ID when voting at a polling station at all elections in England.

-This new requirement will apply again at the Parliamentary election taking place on Thursday 4 July 2024.
+This requirement will apply again at the East Leake Parish Council - Castle Ward by election taking place on Wednesday 22 July 2026.

 At this election you will need to bring acceptable photo ID to be able to vote at a polling station.
 Those voting by postal vote do not need to provide ID as separate security measures are already in place for voting by post.